-Any select person, town official or employee who conceals such financial or personal interest or otherwise violates the requirements of this policy, either intentionally or otherwise, may be subject to recall or removal from office.
+Any selectman, town official or employee who conceals such financial or personal interest or otherwise violates the requirements of this policy, either intentionally or otherwise, may be subject to recall or removal from office.

-XXIII.
-EMAIL/INTERNET
+XXI.
+EMAIL/INTERNET/CELL PHONES

-- 1. "Electronic email, Internet, and telecommunication access are resources made available to Town employees to communicate with each other, other governmental entities, companies, and individuals for the benefit of the Town". - 2.
+- 1. "Electronic email, Internet and telecommunication access are resources made available to Town employees to communicate with each other, other governmental entities, companies and individuals for the benefit of the Town". - 2.
 "The system is Town property and intended for Town business.
 The system is not to be used for employee gain or to support or to advocate for non-Town related business or purposes." - 3.
 Acceptable and Unacceptable Activities - a.
-The use of Town email and internet will not be used to harass another person, business, or entity of any kind, any illegal activity, personal gain, or to download personal materials.
+The use of Town email and internet will not be used to harass another person, business or entity of any king, any illegal activity, personal gain, or to download personal materials.
 This may or may not be an exhaustive list of unacceptable practices. - b.
 All employees with email or internet access shall not intentionally seek information and will not use Town resources to obtain anything of a personal nature.
 Employees need to respect the legal protection of programs and data protected by copyright and license.
-State and federal law prohibits unauthorized use of disclosure of data.
+State and Federal Law prohibits unauthorized use of disclosure of data.
 As property of the Town the computer systems within it should be protected from harm at all times.
-Unauthorized downloads or the altering of existing systems including hardware and/or software is prohibited without written authorization.
+Unauthorized downloads or the altering of existing systems including hardware and or software is prohibited without written authorization.
 This is by no means a comprehensive list of accepted or unaccepted uses and if a user has a question they should ask.
-The occasional personal use of email to communicate with a friend in a brief non-offensive manner will be permitted.
-Also, the occasional order placed over the internet on the employee's personal credit card is allowed.
-The Town understands not everyone has a system at home and seeks to be fair and accommodating to its employees. - c.
+The occasional personal use of email to communicate with a friend in a brief non-offensive manner will be permitted on lunch hours or breaks).
+Also, the occasional order placed over the internet on the employee's personal credit card is allowed on lunch hour or break.
+The Town understands not everyone has a system at home and seeks to be fair and accommodating to its employee's. - c.
 The Town has the right and may from time to time monitor sites visited and other computer activity by individual or all users of the system. - d.
-Personal cell phone use must be limited during office hours. - 4.
+Personal cell phones must be turned off during office hours, unless in use in the conference room during break-time. - 4.
 Any violation of this section could result in disciplinary action and some violations will result in disciplinary action up to and including dismissal.

-XXIV.
+XXII.
 DISABILITY ACCOMODATION